Don't you just hate it when you have that one friend that tells you that Wumpus McWumperton dies in the next season of Discord High?

 You can re-hide all spoilers revealed by leaving the channel, but keep in mind, you can never unsee what you have seen.

-You can mark attachments as spoilers by uploading the attachment, then clicking the Mark as Spoiler checkbox before you press upload.
+You can mark attachments as spoilers by adding the attachment to your message and then clicking the Mark as Spoiler "eye" icon (eye-con, if you will) before you send your message.

 You can mark a link as spoilers by simply adding the two bars in front and back of the link URL.